OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.BAK.md

 > ***Play the Odds.*** If a character (or the GM) still wishes to determine the performance of a mundane action, an action check can be made, but doing so returns the action to a *non-mundane* status of DC 2.
 Thus, if the check rolls a 1, a `Critical Failure` occurs due to some apparent oversight on the part of the character.
 Otherwise, the action's performance is calculated normally.

-***Impossible Actions.*** An action of DC 25 or higher may be considered an impossible action for mortal characters.
+***Impossible Actions.*** A DC 25 or higher action may be considered impossible for mortal characters.
 The gamemaster will make the determination.
 In such cases, the GM may wave the action check entirely as an automatic failure; no action check is allowed.
 However, an immortal character may still roll an impossible action check (see `Immortality` for more information).

 ## Movement